anadiadw/Emoinference_online/README.md

 # Emoinference_online
- Initian emoinference tasks that were conducted online
+ Initial emoinference tasks that were conducted online